 In practice, the two payload types can be distinguished by looking up the very first byte - in F06a, it is always 0x00, whereas standard F06 uses 0x1b.
 The CRC algorithm seems to be the bitwise NOT of the standard CRC-32.

 This payload structure seems to be able to carry any kind of file.
 Most of the files encountered have contained 5-digit/letter groups, preceded by a 5-group header, using the same format as the formerly common RTTY links.
 For example:

 11100 10097 36987 15002 02533 89993 42710 53704 65567 33602 63598 18747 25742 68953 11062 01317 23342 73178 75721 54292 96655 82229 34867 26791 79634 82642 80040 45836 28941 40511 30651 28182 01869 84855 19571 52020 33582 87572 61625 43224 87111 07154 40950 55834 74542 [20 lines skipped...]
 26225 98404 91176 79583 95169 19865 97310 80099 25382 01179 15578 32179

 Like normal F06 messages, they start with a 5-group header.
-It uses message type 11100, possibly because the transmissions are unscheduled.
+So far all messages encountered have used the message type 11100.
 5-figure group messages don't include a serial number, group count postamble.
 The messages appear to be always one group shorter than the group count in the header.

 The layout of the text is always the same.
 Groups are separated by single space characters.
 The 5-group header is on its own on the first line, and followed by an empty line before the body of the message, formatted with 10 groups on each line.
-The line breaks used have mostly been CRLF.
+The line breaks are usually CRLF.
 The file ends with no end-of-line character at the end of the last line.

 File names follow the 8.3 format.
 Names longer than eight characters are truncated down to the first six, with the rest replaced with ~1; this is how the Windows operating systems represent long file names to old MS-DOS programs.